shaky411/challenge1/README.md

 # <Prework Study Guide Webpage>

-## Description
+# Description

-This is challenge 1 of the Front End Developer Bootcamp course.
+## This is challenge 1 of the Front End Developer Bootcamp course.

+### Challenge Requirements:

 - Edit HTML and CSS files for an existing website to meet accesibility standards
 - Use semantic HTML tags and ensure that images have nessecary 'alt' attributes